-- 180 resulting in local ringing at the remote device. - The first 200 OK without preceding 180 or 183, resulting in the call/session being answered. - 183 with SDP and if there is no 180, resulting in media being available from the far end to the remote device.
-The media from the far end to the remote device will typically be ringing, but there are scenarios where the media would be either a tone or an announcement.
+- 180 resulting in local ringing at the remote device. - The first 200 OK without preceding 180 or 183, resulting in the call/session being answered.

-2 ASR indicates a problem may exist when it goes outside of an acceptable range for all customer calls to a particular destination.
-ASR is not dependent upon an individual user's behavior during one or two calls, but on changes in the behaviour of a majority of users indicating a widespread problem may now exist.
+&lt;sup>2 ASR indicates a problem may exist when it goes outside of an acceptable range for all customer calls to a particular destination.
+ASR is not dependent upon an individual user's behavior during one or two calls, but on changes in the behavior of a majority of users indicating a widespread problem may now exist.